 Aerial lifts are commonly used in many different industries, including the construction industry.
 Any time a worker is on an aerial lift at heights of six feet or more, above a lower level, OSHA standards require that worker to be wearing fall protection in the form of a personal fall arrest system.
-Explore the requirements of fall protection while working on an aerial lift as set forth by OSHA, below.
+Explore the fall protection requirement while working on an aerial lift as set forth by OSHA below.

 Fall Protection Requirements on an Aerial Lift

-OSHA requires the use of a fall restraint or arrest system any time a worker is on an aerial lift at heights of six feet or more above a lower level.
-This requirement can be met in one of three ways:
+OSHA requires the use of a fall restraint or arrest system any time a worker is on an aerial lift at heights of six feet or more above a lower level in one of three ways:

 - Use of a body belt with a tether anchored to the boom or basket (fall restraint system)